-In both cases you will have a soft sand with some pebbled parts and comfortable access to the sea.
+In both cases, you will have soft sand with some pebbled parts and comfortable access to the sea.
 The crystalline waters are perfect for a swim.

 This beach is great for children, especially if you stop in some beach taverna as they have great playgrounds that kids simply adore!

 Episkopi Beach also offers amazing views of the White Mountains and the Akrotiri Peninsula.